A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Introduction

+which is a general formulation of the global localization problem on a given map.
+The solution space is actually much larger than the local pose tracking problem, making it more challenging.

+We start this problem with a single input and a single output.
+If $\mathbf{D}$ is a single LiDAR point cloud $\mathbf{z}_t$ at timestamp $t$, the problem is to estimate one global pose $\mathbf{x}_t$.
+This problem is referred to as a \emph{single-shot} global localization problem and is comprehensively reviewed in Section~\ref{sec:single} of this survey.
+The single-shot global localization problem can be formulated as a Maximum Likelihood Estimation (MLE) problem as follows:

+In~Section~\ref{sec:single}, we further classify single-shot methods based on the coupling degree of two different approaches: \textit{place recognition} and \textit{pose estimation}, which are two main categories of methods of this survey.
+Intuitively, place recognition achieves global localization in a retrieval manner while pose estimation provides a fine-grained metric pose.
+The coupling degree increases sequentially in Section~\ref{sec:PR}, Section~\ref{sec:PRPE}, Section~\ref{sec:PEPR}, and Section~\ref{sec:PE}.
+The processing of LiDAR measurement $\mathbf{z}_t$ and the form of the global map $\mathbf{M}$ also vary accordingly in these subsections.
+A detailed illustration is presented in Figure~\ref{fig:single-shot} and Section~\ref{sec:single}.

-Global localization aims at estimating a robot pose on a prior map using single scans or sequential data.
-The prior map is built using SLAM or other similar techniques.
-Given one single LiDAR point cloud as input or measurement, we name this problem as a \emph{single-shot} global localization.
-Note that this measurement could be one LiDAR \textit{scan} at one timestamp~\cite{chen2021overlapnet} or an accumulated LiDAR \textit{submap} with a robot moving~\cite{dube2020segmap}.
-In this survey, both of them are LiDAR point clouds in this survey and can be regarded as one measurement for a single-shot global localization system.
-We do not make a specific distinction between these two kinds of measurements although single-shot global localization with a sparse LiDAR scan is more challenging compared to with a dense LiDAR submap.
-When given a continuous stream of scans or submaps as measurements, this problem is then converted to \emph{sequential} global localization.
-The difference between single-shot and sequential global localization is that the latter takes multiple LiDAR point clouds as inputs, and sometimes also uses additional odometry information to enhance the global localization performance~\cite{pepperell2014all}.
-The sequential LiDAR measurements could be sequential scans or sequential submaps.
+It is worth noting that the measurement $\mathbf{z}_t$ could be one collected LiDAR \textit{scan} at one timestamp~\cite{chen2021overlapnet} or one accumulated LiDAR \textit{submap} while the robot moves~\cite{dube2020segmap}.
+Both of them are described as LiDAR point clouds and can be considered as one measurement for a single-shot global localization system.
+We do not differentiate between these two measurements, although single-shot global localization with a sparse LiDAR scan is more challenging than with a dense LiDAR submap.

+Typically, the size of a LiDAR map is much larger than that of a single LiDAR point cloud, i.e., $\left| \mathbf{M} \right| \textgreater \left| \mathbf{z}_t \right|$, making the single-shot problem hard to solve.
+To improve the performance of global localization, one direct approach is to use a continuous stream of scans or submaps as measurements, i.e., $\mathbf{D}=\mathbf{Z}_{t} \triangleq \left\{ \mathbf{z}_{k=1}, \cdots \mathbf{z}_t\right\}$.
+Then the original problem is converted to a \emph{sequential} global localization problem, which will be discussed in Section~\ref{sec:sequential} of this survey paper.
+The sequential global localization can be formulated as follows to estimate $\mathbf{X}_{t}$: